Vuyo-Ndebele/StudentSocialMediaAddiction/README.md

 ## 📲 Problem Statement

+Social media has become an integral part of students' daily lives.
+While it helps with communication and information sharing, excessive usage may negatively impact mental health, sleep patterns, and academic performance.

+This project analyzes student data to explore the relationship between social media usage, addiction levels, mental well-being, and academic outcomes.

+Key Questions

+Does higher social media usage correlate with lower mental health scores?

+Are students with higher addiction scores sleeping less?

+Does social media negatively affect academic performance?

+Are there behavioral differences across gender, country, and academic levels?

 1. With the growing use of social media among students, there is increasing concern about its potential effects on mental health and academic performance.
 This project aims to analyze students social media usage patterns and categorize users into low, moderate, and high usage groups.
 By exploring how these categories correlate with mental health scores, the project seeks to uncover insights that can help educators, parents, and students better understand the impact of social media.

-2. The goal is to use data-driven analysis to identify trends, detect potential risks, and provide a foundation for informed decision-making regarding healthy digital habits.
+2. The goal is to extract meaningful insights using SQL and support data-driven decisions about digital well-being and to use data-driven analysis to identify trends, detect potential risks, and provide a foundation for informed decision-making regarding healthy digital habits.

 ## 🎯 Objectives